 The next steps involve filling out information on your business and business finances.
 The application form is similar to Fundera’s application form to see prequalified offers, and takes about the same amount of time to complete (about 15 to 20 minutes).

 Lendio assigns you a personal account manager before you even complete the pre-qualification form.
 You may view this as a good thing or a bad thing, depending on what stage you are at the financing process and how involved you want your account manager to be.
 In my experience, my dedicated Lendio account representative seemed overly persistent.
 Before I even finished my application, I received four calls, two voicemails and two text messages from my account manager within a 24-hour period.

 Fundera and Lendio are pretty comparable in terms of the funding options available to business owners.
-Each have available SBA loans, equipment loans, term loans, lines of credit, business credit cards, cash flow loans, and invoice financing.
+Each have available SBA loans, equipment loans, term loans, lines of credit, business credit cards, cash flow loans, short-term loans, startup loans, and invoice financing.
 Lendio also offers a commercial real estate loan option.